cisotradecraft/Podcast/README.md

 # CISO Tradecraft Podcast
-Thanks for checking out the CISO Tradecraft Podcast.
-Here you can learn more about a variety of topics a CISO needs to excel at:
+Thanks for checking out the [CISO Tradecraft Podcast](https://www.cisotradecraft.com/).
+Here you can listen to episodes arranged by topics relevant to leaders in Cyber Security.

 <img src=images/CISOTradecraftTopics.jpg>

 ## CISO Role